The main gate to Yemen's capitol city of Sana'a is usually crowded.

 Desert women wear straw hats called madhallas for sun protection and ventilation.

-Ceremonial curved daggers, called jambiyas, are made from a variety of materials.
+Ceremonial curved daggers, called jambiyas (or djambiyas), are made from a variety of materials.

 Night markets are places where locals enjoy socializing and shopping.